Microscopic analysis of spin-momentum locking on a geometric phase metasurface: Theoretical formalism

-We consider an electromagnetic plane wave impinging onto the structure with an in-plane wavevector along the $x$-direction, $\vec{k}^{in} = k_{x}^{in} \vec{u}_{x}$, and compute the reflection coefficients into the different Bragg modes that can be diffracted off the periodic metasurface.
+We consider an electromagnetic plane wave impinging onto the structure with an in-plane wave vector along the $x$ direction, $\vec{k}^{in} = k_{x}^{in} \vec{u}_{x}$, and compute the reflection coefficients into the different Bragg modes that can be diffracted off the periodic metasurface.
 For that, we use the coupled-mode method (CMM), which has been widely used in the study of electromagnetic (EM) properties in holey metallic films~\cite{garciavidal2010light}.
 The CMM expands the EM fields in plane waves in the free space regions and waveguide modes inside the grooves and finds the field amplitudes by adequately matching the fields at the interfaces.

 The equations derived from the CMM are usually written in terms of the amplitudes of the waveguide modes~\cite{MartinMoreno2001,lmm2008minimal,deleon2008theory}.
-However, we find it more convenient to derive the equations directly for the reflection coefficients for studying the SML mechanism.
-Although less efficient computationally, this provides a more transparent description, as it avoids the near-field to far-field decoding needed to extract scattering coefficients from waveguide mode amplitudes.
+However, when studying the SML mechanism, we find it more convenient to derive the equations directly for the reflection coefficients.
+Although computationally less efficient, this provides a more transparent description as it now involves far-field amplitudes, thus avoiding the near-field to far-field decoding needed to extract scattering coefficients from waveguide mode amplitudes.

-Bragg modes are characterized by an in-plane momentum $\vec{k}= \vec{k}^{in} + \vec{G}$, where $\vec{G}$ is a reciprocal lattice vector, in this case $\vec{G} = 2\pi m / (N L) \, \vec{u}_{x} + 2\pi n_{y} / L \, \vec{u}_{y}$.
-To develop a minimal model for studying the SML, and simplify the presentation, in the main text we consider only Bragg modes with $n_{y}=0$.
+Bragg modes are characterized by an in-plane momentum $\vec{k}= \vec{k}^{in} + \vec{G}$, where $\vec{G}$ is a reciprocal lattice vector, in this case $\vec{G} = 2\pi m / (N L) \, \vec{u}_{x} + 2\pi n_{y} / L \, \vec{u}_{y}$, where $m$ and $n_y$ are integers.
+To develop a minimal model for studying the SML and simplify the presentation, in the main text, we consider only Bragg modes with $n_{y}=0$.
 As shown in the Supp.
-Mat.~\cite{suppmat}, this does not change the main results because along the $y$-axis there is no breaking of inversion symmetry.
-We collect the two circular polarizations for the reflected $m$-th Bragg mode in the spinor $ \mathbf{r}_{m} \equiv (r_{m}^{+}, r_{m}^{-})$, where $\pm$ denote the right- and left-handed polarizations.
+Mat.~\cite{suppmat} Sec.~2, this does not change the main results because along the $y$ axis there is no breaking of inversion symmetry.
+We collect the two circular polarizations for the reflected $m$ th Bragg mode in the spinor $ \mathbf{r}_{m} \equiv (r_{m}^{+}, r_{m}^{-})^T$, where $\pm$ denote the right- and left-handed polarizations, each of them defined within the plane perpendicular to the wave vector of the corresponding Bragg mode, $\vec{k}_m$.
 We choose the spin representation because the spin of a plane wave is conserved upon reflection by a mirror \cite{bliokh2013dual,cameron2012optical,cameron2014optical,cameron2017chirality} (while the helicity changes sign).